opendocsg/opendoc-formsg-faq/Updates.md

 We typically release features, improvements or fixes every Tuesday or Wednesday afternoon.

+## 28 Feb 2020: TemperatureSG

+What you can see, feel or smell:
+- Launch Storage Mode and Webhooks for select users of temperature taking forms

+## 12 Feb 2020: Intranet

+What you can see, feel or smell:
+- Enable Intranet
+- Migrated Intranet Data Collation Tool from form.app.gov.sg to collate.form.gov.sg
+- Fixed bug where attachment is selected when Enter is pressed on another field

+What goes on behind the scenes:
+- Refactored certain code into components to improve code re-usability

+## 4 Feb 2020: Enable captcha worldwide, clean up code

+What you can see, feel or smell:
+- Enable Captcha worldwide

+What goes on behind the scenes:
+- Refactored certain code into components to improve code re-usability

+## 28 Jan 2020: Bug fix

+What you can see, feel or smell:
+- Fixed bug where table question could not be saved under a specific obscure workflow

+## 9 Jan 2020: Finish server side validation, minor UI fixes

+What you can see, feel or smell:
+- Increased clickable area for admin navigation bar
+- Fixed bug where radio button is misaligned when option is empty

+What goes on behind the scenes:
+- Released all remaining server side validation, for security and prevention of data corruption
+- Refactored certain code into components to improve code re-usability

 ## 19 Dec 2019: Bug fixes, operating system change

 What you can see, feel or smell: